CAMeL-Lab/CAMeLBERT/README.md

 ### Poetry Classification:

-For the poetry classification experiments, we fine-tuned the [APCD](https://arxiv.org/pdf/1905.05700.pdf) dataset and report the results of the best checkpoints on the dev split.
+For the poetry classification experiments, we fine-tuned the models on the [APCD](https://arxiv.org/pdf/1905.05700.pdf) dataset.
+For each model, we pick the best checkpoint based on the dev set to report results on the test set.
 To run the fine-tuning:

 ```bash
 export DATA_DIR=/path/to/data